 // async-error-wrapper.ts

-export function createAsyncBoundary<T extends (...args: any[]) => Promise<any>>(
+export function createAsyncBoundary<T extends (...args: unknown[]) => Promise<unknown>>(

 handler: T,

-boundaryId: string
+boundaryId: string,

-): (...args: Parameters<T>) => Promise<ReturnType<T>> {
+): (...args: Parameters<T>) => Promise<Awaited<ReturnType<T>>> {

 return async (...args) => {